zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 ![Figure 12 showing new apps and aggregate usage across iOS, Android, and Chrome app stores](/assets/images/new-apps-and-usage-across-app-stores.png)

-> **Source:** Figure 12, “New Apps and Their Usage Across App Stores,” in Mert Demirer, Leon Musolff, and Liyuan Yang, “[Writing Code vs. Shipping Code: Productivity Effects Across Generations of AI Coding Tools](https://www.nber.org/system/files/working_papers/w35275/w35275.pdf),” NBER Working Paper No. 35275, 2026.
+> **Source:** Figure 12, “New Apps and Their Usage Across App Stores,” from Mert Demirer, Leon Musolff, and Liyuan Yang, “[Writing Code vs. Shipping Code: Productivity Effects Across Generations of AI Coding Tools](https://www.nber.org/system/files/working_papers/w35275/w35275.pdf),” NBER Working Paper No. 35275, May 2026.

 The figure illustrates the distinction between producing software and producing value: new app creation rises sharply, especially for iOS and Chrome, but downstream usage signals such as ratings and downloads do not show a proportional increase.